LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Documentation

-%%MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png%%

-In order to provide comprehensive documentation for the user, the source code was documented using Python-`docstrings`[@PythonDocstringReference].
-This includes, among other things:
+In order to provide comprehensive documentation for the enduser, the source code was documented using Python-`docstrings`[@PythonDocstringReference] and the Python3.5 type annotations:

 * Function description
-* Input parameters - `param` and `type`
+* Input parameters - using `param` and `type`
-* Return value - `returns`, `rtype`
+* Return value - using `returns`, `rtype`

 ```python
     # MRPDataVisualisation.py - example docstring